The perfect webinar script

 Intro / Building Rapport

 The perfect webinar template starts with creating a good impression.
 Think about the experience that an attendee will have as soon as they enter your webinar.
 Too many webinars these days feel like glorified Zoom calls.
 Spice up your webinar introduction with music, pre-recorded videos, and effects.
 Tools like Welcome’s studio can make your webinar feel like a Hollywood production with very little effort.
 You want to build a sense of anticipation at the start of your webinar so that attendees can’t wait for the show to start.
 One way to do this is to ask engaging questions in chat.
 Questions such as “where are you from?” or “What’s your favorite restaurant in your home city” can create a sense of engagement before the live webinar even starts.
 Russell Brunson’s Perfect Webinar calls this building rapport.
+Once you've built rapport, its time to highlight the one big thing that your webinar attendees came for.

 The One Thing

 Consider using webinar slides to help you stay on track.
 Most webinar software these days will support Powerpoint, Keynote, or Google Slides.
 If you want to get really fancy, you can create overlay slides using a tool like Welcome.
-One common mistake to avoid is too many bullet points.
+One common mistake to avoid is having too many bullet points on the screen.
 You should ideally have at most 3-5 bullet points per slide.
 Try your best to make sure the content is unique and insightful.
 You don’t want to regurgitate things that your audience has already heard.
 Case studies are a great way to make your content unique since no two businesses will have the exact same case study.

 The Stack and Close